alwalid54321/alwalid54321/README.md

 🌱 I'm always looking to collaborate on projects that positively impact people's lives.
 If you have an idea for an app, product, or service that can make a difference, I'd love to help out!

-💞️ I've worked on projects involving machine learning, blockchain, augmented reality and more.
+💞️ I've worked on projects involving machine learning, blockchain, augmented reality, and more.
 I'm passionate about using technology to solve real-world problems.

-Outside of tech, I enjoy sports, reading and hanging out with friends.
+Outside of tech, I enjoy sports, reading, and learning life hacks.

 📫 You can find me @alwalid54321 on Telegram, Snapchat, Instagram, etc. I'm open to connecting and collaborating!